Allestree Hall: Colonel Herbert Johnson

-Herbert Alfred Johnson was born in 1866 in Lancashire.
+Herbert Alfred Johnson was born in July 1866 in Lancashire.
 He was the son of John Thewlis Johnson who was the owner of a wire company called Richard Johnson and Nephew.
 Herbert was educated at Cambridge University. and when his father died in 1896 he and his brother took over the management of the company.
 He became very wealthy.

 In 1895 he married Ethyl Barnard who was an American.
 The wedding was in New York City.
 The couple had one daughter and one son.

 They bought Allestree Hall in 1913 and one year later at the outbreak of the war Herbert joined the armed forces.
 He became a Colonel of the 17th Manchester Battalion.
 He was wounded during an attack at Montauban and was sent to a hospital in London.
 He recovered and after the war returned to Allestree Court.

-In 1923 when he was out in Allestree Park he was struck by lightning during a severe thunderstorm and died.
+On the evening of Saturday 7th July 1923 when he was out in Allestree Park he was struck by lightning during a severe thunderstorm and died.
 His wife Ethyl continued to live at the Hall until her death in 1928.

 Recent history

 In about 1928 the Hall was sold to Commercial Constructions Ltd. They subdivided part of the land and released it in 1936.
 During the war the Hall was used by the National Fire Service as the County Headquarters.
 An alternative source states that during the war the Hall was occupied by the Sherwood Foresters Regiment.
 Derby Council purchased Allestree Hall in about 1946 and two years later constructed the golf course which surrounds the Hall.

 In the 1970s it was proposed that the Hall be demolished, but in the mid-1980s an outline scheme by the city's museums service to turn the building into a natural history museum was put forward.
 However, by 1988 the scheme to create a 'Derby Nature Museum' had been abandoned, and no further use was found for the building, which continued to deteriorate.

 The hall was included in the English Heritage At Risk Register 2010, which states that the internal condition of the building is poor but fair overall.
 The city and English Heritage are looking to find a suitable scheme to enable its redevelopment.
+As of 2024, the Council is working with a potential wedding venue operator, and Derbyshire Wildlife Trust are rewilding part of the grounds, a former golf course.